induwarajayalath/SVD-Attendance/README.md

 ## Welcome
-The official Distance Learning Portal of D.S.Senanayake College Colombo 07 by 'GenixLabs'
+The temporary attendance marking application of Siri Vajiragnana Daham pasala.

 Developers
 -Induwara Jayalath,

--Tharinda Piyadasa,
--Nishan Wijethunga
-(Three Old boys at D.S.
-Senanayake College and undergrates of University of colombo school of computing)
+(Undergraduate of University of colombo school of computing)

 ## Getting Started